ZupIT/beagle-docs/content/en/ios/getting-started.md

 **Step 3:** Run the command `pod install` and the dependencies will be resolved in a Workspace.

-**Step 4:** Now open the Workspace created for you and from now you'll use only the Workspace.
+**Step 4:** Now, open the Workspace created for you.
+From now you'll use only the Workspace.

 {{% alert color="success" %}}
 You've successfully installed Beagle on your project using Cocoapods!